Deitiphobia: Reformation (1993–1998)

 After Shaw and Stackhouse separated, Shaw relocated to Chicago to continue with Deitiphobia releases.
-Shaw's fiancé, Sheri Swaback (later Sheri Shaw) stepped in to fill the keyboard and vocals position in Deitiphobia.
+Shaw's fiancé, Sheri Swaback (later Sheri Shaw) stepped in to fill the keyboard and vocals positions in Deitiphobia.
 Joined with guitarist and percussionist Josh Plemon, the band released Clean on Myx Records in 1994.
 The following year brought Fear of the Digital Remix.
 The album was more of a project by former Blonde Vinyl head and alternative artist Michael Knott than an effort by the band.
 For the album, Knott remixed elements of the band's first two albums into new compositions.
 The band also featured another new member at live performances, former Sorrow of Seven guitarist Kevin 131.

-The Shaws spent the later half of the 90's focused on their industrial rock side project Massivivid (originally known as Vivid), formed in 1996.
+The Shaws spent the latter half of the 90's focused on their industrial rock side project Massivivid (originally known as Vivid), formed in 1996.
 Unlike the electronic sound of Deitiphobia, Massivivid featured a more guitar-driven sound.
 Subsequently, the band won a Dove Award for its debut album, Brightblur, released in 1998.